BratOBlog/hike/README.md

 # hike
-Hike Hungary is a website advertising hiking and traveling through HUngary
+Hike Hungary is a website advertising hiking and traveling through Hungary